-- appropriate levels of supervision; (see Code of Conduct and Supervision Policy) - security of buildings; (Visitors to the school, including tradespeople, are required to report to the office on arrival. (cf W.H.S) - procedures in case of fire; (signage throughout the school, Bushfire Procedure cf W.H.S) - use of grounds and facilities; (see Supervision Policy and protocol re supervision at working bees and use of play equipment outside of school hours cf W.H.S) - travel on school-related activities; (see Code of Conduct 3.6.2 and Excursions Policy.) - Serious incidents, accidents and emergencies (are reported and investigated in accordance with the policy Management of Serious Incidents and Emergencies (see W.H.S)
+- ≈ Appropriate levels of supervision; (see Code of Conduct and Supervision Policy) - ≈ Security of buildings; (Visitors to the school, including tradespeople, are required to report to the office on arrival. (cf W.H.S) - ≈ Procedures in case of fire; (signage throughout the school, cf W.H.S) - ≈ Emergency evacuation procedure - ≈ Lock down procedure - ≈ Use of grounds and facilities; (see Management Plan for After Hours cf W.H.S) - ≈ Travel on school-related activities; (see Code of Conduct 3.6.2 and Excursions Policy.)

+Serious incidents and emergencies (are reported and investigated in accordance with the policy Management of Serious Incidents and Emergencies (see W.H.S)